 United Kingdom Championship – WALTER def.
 Pete Dunne (c)

 Dunne’s impressive reign as UK Champion comes to an end after a brutal battle with WALTER (Walter?
 Not sure if it is all capitalized.)
 It was a nice change of pace with the British style wrestling, something the casual American fan might not usually see.
-The match might have been longer than expected but there was a lot of big spots here.
+The match might have been longer than expected but there were a lot of big spots here.

 A fun spotfest here with all four members getting their chance to shine.
-It was a fast paced match with a lot of high spots here.
+It was a fast-paced match with a lot of high spots here.
 The teaming of Shirai and Sane was good at the start but the alliance did not last long as they tried what they can to win the NXT Women’s Championship.
 Belair had her moments too but Baszler winning shows that she is still the top star in the NXT women’s division.

 Vacant NXT Championship – Johnny Gargano def.
 Adam Cole 2-1 in a Two-out-of-Three Falls match

 Man, what a match.
 Despite the interference from the other Undisputed Era members and the beating he received from Cole, Gargano delivered an excellent performance here and finally capture the title he had been chasing for the past few years.
-Now an NXT Grand Slam champion (holding onto the NXT Tag, NXT North American and now NXT Champion), Gargano is in the conversation as one of the NXT greats.
+Now an NXT Grand Slam champion (holding onto the NXT Tag, NXT North American, and now NXT Champion), Gargano is in the conversation as one of the NXT greats.
 Johnny Wrestling is in NXT for the long haul now the question remains for Adam Cole.
 Will he be called up after ‘Mania?

 A fantastic TakeOver that will be remembers no doubt.
 Every match was great here especially the opening tag and main event.
 NXT continues to show why is it one of the best brands to watch.
 High-quality action throughout.
 Now we see who will be called up to the main roster come next week on either Raw or SmackDown.